Arrive at the Windhoek International Airport where you will be met and transferred to Windhoek, the capital city of Namibia.

 After breakfast you will be transferred down to the farmhouse to bid Wolwedans farewell and commence on your return light aircraft flight to the Windhoek Eros airport.
 Upon arrival you will be met and transferred to the Windhoek International Airport in order to be there in time for your outbound flight.

 General – May to November

 - Accommodation and meals as per above brief outline

 - Vehicle rental – 4x4 Jeep Wrangler or similar, radio, air conditioner, super cover and unlimited km for a duration of 8 days, one way drop off fee

 - Dune Hopper seats – Swakopmund / Sossusvlei & Wolwedans / Windhoek Eros

 - All scheduled activities at Wolwedans Dunes Camp, Sundowner drive & Sossusvlei excursion at Desert Homestead

 - Road transfer between Sossusvlei and Wolwedans, relevant airport and airstrip transfers for the fly-in section, excess luggage transfer from Swakopmund to Windhoek

-Prices based on two adults sharing travelling between January to June 2017.
+Prices based on four adults sharing travelling between November 2017 – June 2018.

 The above excludes all international flights and activities not specified.